schemamap/schemamap/README.md

 4. To make sure the LFS files (db dumps) are present, run: `git lfs pull`

 ### Day-to-day operations
-1. `devenv up` to bring up the development environment services
+1. `process-compose` to bring up the development environment services
-2. `ci-test` to run the integration test suite locally
+2. `ci-test` to run the integration test suite locally (shut down `process-compose` beforehand)
 3. `devenv info` to see what packages and scripts are available

 ## Feedback and Contributions 👥
 We'd love to hear from you!
 Whether it's a bug report, feature request, or general feedback - feel free to [raise an issue](https://github.com/schemamap/schemamap/issues/new).

 ## License 📜
-Copyright © 2023 Schemamap.io Kft.
+Copyright © 2023-2024 Schemamap.io Kft.

 This project is distributed under the MIT License.
 For more details, refer to the [LICENSE](./LICENSE) file.